Blog/Ultimate Guide to Fair Trade Coffee for Foodservice Businesses/Fair Trade Coffee for Restaurants: Key Benefits | Busy Bean Coffee

 Step 1: Choose a Reliable Fair Trade Supplier

 Not all fair trade coffee is created equal.
-Look for suppliers who work directly with cooperatives and can provide transparency.
+Look for suppliers who work directly with cooperatives and can provide transparency documentation.
 At Busy Bean Coffee, we source our fair trade beans from women-led cooperatives in Colombia and Ethiopia, ensuring both quality and impact.
+When evaluating suppliers, ask for their certification ID and the premium they pay per pound.

 Step 2: Train Your Staff